 How is a Legal Separation Different than a Divorce in California?

 A legal separation is the separation of a “community relationship” as recognized by the law in California.
 The main difference between a dissolution and a legal separation in California is that with a legal separation the status of the marriage is not terminated.
-While division of assets and debts, financial support, and child custody orders may be made, the parties remain a married couple.
-There are a few reasons why filing for legal separation as opposed to for a dissolution may be right for you:
+While the division of assets and debts, financial support, and child custody orders may be made, the parties remain a married couple.
+There are a few reasons why filing for legal separation as opposed to a dissolution may be right for you:

 1. You want a divorce in California but do not yet meet the residency requirements to file in California.